tomtom304/Dice-Game/README.md

 Using my version of the code (`master` branch):

-Create any sort of AI (it can be connected directly to my code) that can get score...
+Create any sort of AI (it can be connected directly to my code) and enter it into one or more of the following categories:
-- [ ] The best possible score in
- - [ ] 1,000 turns
- - [ ] 1,000,000 turns
-- [ ] Better than humans in 100 moves in a best-out-of-three

 ## Participation